Learning High-Order Relationships of Brain Regions: Related Work

-Although some methods are working on high-order relationships in fMRI, they are limited or inconsistent with our MIMR objective. \cite{xiao2019multi,li2022construction} used the existing non-learning-based hypergraph construction methods, which may lead to noisy and inexpressive hypergraphs. \cite{zu2016identifying,santoro2023higher} enumerated all hyperedges with degrees lower than 3, which can only discover a tiny portion of all possible hyperedges in exponential space and is not scalable to a large degree. \cite{rosas2019quantifying} proposed O-information, which reflects the balance between redundancy and synergy.
-The O-information metric is utilized by \cite{varley2023multivariate} to study fMRI data.
+Although there are some methods working on high-order relationships in fMRI, they have limitations and are inconsistent with our MIMR objective. \citet{xiao2019multi,li2022construction} used the existing non-learning-based hypergraph construction methods, which may lead to noisy and inexpressive hypergraphs. \citet{zu2016identifying,santoro2023higher} enumerated all hyperedges with degrees lower than 3, which can only discover a tiny portion of all possible hyperedges in exponential space and is not scalable to a large degree. \citet{rosas2019quantifying} proposed O-information, which reflects the balance between redundancy and synergy.
+The O-information metric is utilized by \citet{varley2023multivariate} to study fMRI data.
 However, the objective of these methods is not consistent with ours: although both of us are quantifying the redundancy of high-order relations, our method is to learn those that are most informative toward a cognition score, while theirs is to depict the synergy and redundancy within a system.

-\paragraph{Information bottleneck} Information bottleneck (IB) \citep{tishby2000information} is originally a technique in data compression.
-The key idea is to extract a summary of data, which contains the most relevant information to the objective. \cite{alemi2016deep} first employed an IB view of deep learning.
+\paragraph{Information Bottleneck} Information bottleneck (IB) \citep{tishby2000information} is a technique in data compression.
+The key idea is to extract a summary of data, which contains the most relevant information to the objective. \citet{alemi2016deep} first employed an IB view of deep learning.
 After that, IB has been widely used in deep learning.
 The applications span areas such as computer vision \citep{luo2019significance,peng2018variational}, reinforcement learning \citep{goyal2019infobot,igl2019generalization}, natural language processing \citep{wang2020learning} and graph learning \citep{yu2020graph,yu2022improving, xu2021infogcl,wu2020graph}.
 Unlike these studies that use IB to extract a compressed representation or a select set of features, our approach focuses on identifying the underlying structures of the data.